ReddyAkash/AI-Agent-Anarix/README.md

 * **Natural Language to SQL:** Translates complex user questions like "What was my total revenue last month?" into precise SQL queries.
 * **Conversational AI:** Engages in general conversation, recognizing when a question does not require database access (e.g., "Hello", "How are you?").
-* **Real-time Streaming:** Answers are streamed back to the user word-by-word, creating an interactive "live typing" effect.
+* **Real-time Streaming:** Answers are streamed back to the user, creating an friendly interactive session between user and chatbot.
 * **Self-Contained Web Application:** The FastAPI backend serves the frontend, allowing the entire project to be run from a single command.

 ---